Climb Chulu Far East and the Tilicho La

 - Trek out across the spectacular Tilicho La

 Beyond the Annapurna Himalaya, amongst a group of peaks known as the Manang Himal, the eminently climbable Chulu Far East (6059m) boasts a superb summit panorama that includes all of the Annapurnas, as well as a host of little-known peaks in Tibet.
 Our approach to the mountain follows the trek of the classic Annapurna Circuit for 3 days before climbing to a basecamp above the villages of Gyaru and Ngawa.
-We go on to establish a high camp on the south-west ridge of Chulu Far East and we make our ascent via straightforward snow-slopes.
-Descending to Manang in the deep cleft of the Marsyangdi Valley, the second part of this fantastic climbing holiday is our 6-day trek out to Jomsom, via the stunning Tilicho Lake and the relatively rarely-crossed Tilicho La (5260m).
-Close to the Annapurna Circuit, this expedition manages, nevertheless, to take you well off the beaten track and to provide an unforgettable trekking and climbing holiday.
+Chulu Far East has been compared in character to Island Peak in the Everest region and offers some really interesting climbing without being too technical.
+Using a high camp, we make our ascent via straightforward snow-slopes to a sensational pinnacle summit.
+Descending to Manang in the deep cleft of the Marsyangdi Valley, the second part of this fantastic climbing holiday is our 6-day trek out to Jomsom, via the stunning Tilicho Lake and the relatively rarely-crossed Tilicho La (5260m) - the mountaineers' version of the famous Annapurna Circuit!

 Is this holiday for you?